 The little box society has confined you in, isn’t quite it for you

 Nia studied at Towson University where she obtained a Master of Arts in Counseling Psychology.
 Nia has experience studying abroad, working in different mental health settings, working in various nonprofits, and working with neuro-diverse kids and adults.
-Nia researches intersecting gendered-racial ethnic socialization experiences in Black women, as well as the overlapping impacts these experiences have on self-silencing and sexual practices.
-Through this, Nia is a published writer and researcher, and has presented her work with colleagues at conferences.
+Nia researches the influence and role of gendered-racial ethnic socialization in Black women's lives.
 Nia has been teaching dance for 3 years, has been dancing for about 14 years, and is also a certified fitness instructor.
 She loves to incorporate movement into practice in any way.

 Jake has a profound respect for the autonomy of each person he comes into contact with and views the therapy relationship to be a collaboration between two people in search of meaning.
 As a therapist, he holds space for his clients to search and explore in a safe and thoughtful environment.
 Jake approaches this work from an integrationist framework pulling from existential, feminist-multicultural, and relational theories, while also believing that humor and irreverence are uniquely useful tools for healing and growth.